 Links to Your Site

-See a much larger sampling of links to a Search Console site, open the Links to Your Site Report:
+To see a much larger sampling of links to a Search Console site, open the Links to Your Site Report:

 The Links to Your Site report lists links that Googlebot discovered during its crawling and indexing process, as well as the most common links sources and the pages on your site with the most links.
 In addition you can also see the most common anchor text found by Google.
 Click each list item to see more detailed information.
 If users reach a page on your site as a result of clicking a link with a redirect, that intermediate link will also be listed.

 Not all links to your site may be listed.
 This is normal.
 In addition, Google has recently made improvements to how we gather and display link data (for example, link counts now include links redirected using 301 or 302 redirects).
 As a result, you may see a change in the number of links displayed for your site.
 Possible reasons include:

 - The data displays content that Googlebot discovered and crawled during its crawling process.
 If a page on your site is blocked with robots.txt, links to that page won’t be listed here.
-A total count of these pages is available in the Crawl section of Webmaster Tools on the "Blocked URLs (robots.txt) tab."
+A total count of these pages is available in the Crawl section of Search Console on the "Blocked URLs (robots.txt) tab."

 - If Google finds a broken or invalid link to your site, that link won’t be listed here.
 We recommend that you regularly review the Crawl Errors page to check for 404 errors Googlebot may have encountered while crawling your site.